DjangoForAll/Django-Course/Level_5/5_Introduction_to_ORM/Script/Readme.md

     return HttpResponseRedirect("/tasks")
 ```

-`delete` is a method of the queryset class that deletes the row from the database, we first filtered the data to match the id and then deleted it.
+`delete` is a method of the queryset class that deletes rows from the database, we first filtered the data to match the id and then deleted it.

 Thats it!
 Our Application is now working with databases.